tabbysable/pki-the-wrong-way/README.md

 # pki-the-wrong-way
-Scripting and notes from KubeCon NA 2020 presentation "PKI the Wrong Way"
+Scripting and notes from KubeCon NA 2020 presentation "PKI the Wrong Way".
+You may wish to watch it on YouTube: https://www.youtube.com/watch?v=gcOLDEzsVHI

 Most of the misconfigurations exploited in this demo have corrections in `demosetup.sh` and are marked with `# fixme` for ease of finding.
 ## Requirements